jgwiese/mcmc_bnn_symmetry/README.md

-# master thesis code repository
+# Towards Efficient MCMC Sampling in Bayesian Neural Networks by Exploiting Symmetry
-The code base for the paper based on my master thesis.
+This repository contains the code for the publication "Towards Efficient MCMC Sampling in Bayesian Neural Networks by Exploiting Symmetry".